josephg/node-browserchannel/README.md

 node-browserchannel:

 - Is compatible with the closure library's browserchannel implementation
-- Super thoroughly tested (test:code ratio is currently 3:2 *and growing*)
+- Is thoroughly tested (test:code ratio is currently 3:2 *and growing*)
+- Works in IE6+, iOS, Safari, Chrome, Firefox, and probably others.
 - Working in any network environment (incl. behind buffering proxies)
-- Not dependant on websockets

 It will:

-- Work in IE6 (it might now, but I haven't tested it)
 - Have a simple client module (closure's api is ugly).
 - Use websockets